apache/kudu/docs/design-docs/rpc-retry-and-failover.md

 ## Declaring RPCs as Exactly Once

-To make sure the results of an RPC are tracked **transiently** on the server side (we'll cover how to make sure ), all that is required is that the service definition enables the appropriate option.
+To make sure the results of an RPC are tracked **transiently** on the server side (we'll cover how we made sure that write results were tracked **persistently** in the following section), all that is required is that the service definition enables the appropriate option.
 For instance in the case of writes this is done the following way:

 ```
 service TabletServerService {